Code-Institute-Submissions/Paul-Browne-User-Centric-Front-End-Project/README.md

 6. On contact page, if submitting the form with any empty fields a message "Please fill out this field".
 When Submit button is clicked, your PC will open it's default email program.

+**Issues/Bugs**

+1. The Navigation system took some css work around.

+2. The Footer had positioning issues, and responsiveness issues, so changed it to pure bootstrap footer.

 **Open Issues**

 Testing problems include footer slightly too large on max-width: 600px devices.
 Some spacing issues with max-width 600px devices.
+Button placement on bio page needs positioning.

 ## Deployment